 - Use Only Cold Water.
 When you're ready to hand wash, use only cold water and a very small amount of a gentle liquid laundry detergent.
 Use a soft touch when washing, no scrubbing, and rinse well.
 If you decide to machine wash, place the garment in a mesh lingerie bag and choose the delicate, cold-water cycle.

 - Add Some Vinegar.
 Adding 1/2 cup of distilled white vinegar to the rinse water can help silk keep its lovely sheen.

 - No Twisting.
 Do not wring or twist the fabric.
 When silk is wet the fibers are fragile and can break.
 Squeeze out water or roll in a clean white towel to remove moisture.

 - Skip The Dryer.
 Do not use a tumble dryer even on low heat.
 Dry silk clothes flat if possible or well supported on a drying rack.

 - Use Low Heat Iron and Skip The Steam.
-Extremely high temperatures when ironing can scorch silk, wool and other protein fibers.
+Extremely high temperatures when ironing can scorch silk, wool, and other protein fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
 Burned fibers cannot be revived.
 Always use the lowest heating setting on your iron when pressing silk and a pressing cloth to prevent any water spots from harming the silk.

 - Store Correctly.
 Prevent creasing and wrinkles by hanging silk garments on sturdy, padded hangers.
-For folded items, not create sharp creases that can break fibers.
+For folded items, don't create sharp creases that can break fibers.
 Roll or pad with acid-free tissue paper to protect the silk.
 Silk neckties and scarves should never be left tied.